Train-In-Blocks-Ltd/Landing/content/blog/interview-with-sean-wilson.md

 It's a common misconception that coaching and training are one and the same and sit together hand in glove, but in fact there's a notable difference — as Sean explained.

-***SW:*** "If you're just going off and training people without any outcome, plan or end destination, it's a tough job and you aren't going to be fulfilled.\
+***SW:*** "If you're just going off and training people without any outcome, plan or end destination, it's a tough job and you aren't going to be fulfilled.
 "On the other hand, coaching is finding out what someone wants to achieve and then working towards that with them.
 If your clients are progressing and doing really well, it's remarkably rewarding and an amazing sense of achievement you get as a result."

 ***TIB: What are some of the perks and pitfalls of the personal training industry?***

 ***SW:*** "In terms of the perks, I absolutely love the transformation of people over time.
 Seeing someone change not just physically but mentally and emotionally is absolutely amazing.
 Many personal trainers start in gyms but I'm self employed so I can be the master of my own destiny which I very much enjoy; every success (or failure) is down to me and I'm fully responsible.
-You never know enough in terms of your coaching knowledge, you're constantly learning and always improving.\
+You never know enough in terms of your coaching knowledge, you're constantly learning and always improving.
 "The main pitfall is the long hours.
-I do very long days from 5.30am until 8pm, it's not just simply coaching clients, you're running a business as well so it's things like doing the accounts, marketing, content creation,
+I do very long days from 5.30am until 8pm, it's not just simply coaching clients, you're running a business as well so it's things like doing the accounts, marketing, content creation, client programming, web design and networking etc.